 If None (default), is a capitalized version of the first word in the argv handed to run.
 For example, when invoked from a binstub installed as foobar, it will default to Foobar.

-• binary (str) - The binary name as displayed in --help output.
+• binary (str) - Descriptive lowercase binary name string used in help text.